-The Dehumanization and Humanization of Prisoners Through Food
+The Dehumanization and Humanization of Prisoners through Food

-By Marco Gutierrez
+by Marco Gutierrez

-The critically acclaimed The Shawshank Redemption (1994) centers on the life of Andy Dufresne, a hot-shot banker who is wrongly sentenced to serve two life terms at Shawshank Prison for the murder of his wife and her lover.
+The critically acclaimed film The Shawshank Redemption (1994) centers on the life of Andy Dufresne, a hot-shot banker who is wrongly sentenced to serve two life terms at Shawshank Prison for the murder of his wife and her lover.
 At the beginning of the film, Andy is reserved and pities himself for his misfortune.
 Yet, after making friends with some of the inmates and finding a way to use his accounting skills to gain influence with the warden, Andy’s confidence skyrockets and eventually he escapes from the prison on a dark and stormy night.